 Can we bring Project-Based Learning to the Hood?
 Most people would say no, and these thoughts are heavily based on implicit bias and White Supremacy Culture.
 Culturally responsive leaders must be prepared to call it out and reframe the work of moving towards deeper learning.

 I was re-inspired to push for Deeper Learning by a recent EdWeek article entitled, “Why Equity Has Been a Conservative Force in American Education, by Jal Mehta.
-Jal writes, “The consequence of holding everyone accountable to low level tests in reading and math, without building any of the supporting structures, climate, or culture that would enable those results, is that schools serving disadvantaged students narrowed the curriculum and focused disproportionately on test prep, whereas more advantaged public schools and private schools had flexibility to continue offering a richer and more holistic educational approach.”
+Jal writes, “The consequence of holding everyone accountable to low level tests in reading and math, without building any of the supporting structures, climate, or culture that would enable those results, in that schools serving disadvantaged students narrowed the curriculum and focused disproportionately on test prep, whereas more advantaged public schools and private schools had flexibility to continue offering a richer and more holistic educational approach.”

 In reality, this looks like cutting arts and elementary science.
-Also, it looks like double math/ELA and teaching to the test.
+Also, it looks like double classes of math/ELA and teaching to the test.
 On the other hand, we expect that deeper learning is needed for privileged students.
 Jal, in his piece also brings up Duncan Andrade, Valenzuela, Freire, and Shane Safir.
 Let’s just say it got me all kinds of excited.
 This work is about justice.
 Both in content, application of learning, and in the act of implementing PBL in the hood and in the woods (rural schools).

 We are Trying to Bring PBL to the Hood

 That being said, it’s Springtime in a Middle School, and times are tough.
-Days are long and night not long enough to recharge to suit up again.
+Days are long and nights not long enough to recharge.
 Students are pushing lines, teachers are trying their best, and on some days it feels like we are just trying to get through the day.
 Suffice to say, it’s hard to stay focused on teaching and learning.
 I’m not even talking about trying new things and deeper learning.
-So PBL is tough.
+So PBL is a lot to attempt.